semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {% endhighlight %}

 As you can see, from the same request, with `and` operator and `fuzziness` set to `2`, we got **8 results**.

+##### The "common" terms query

+Well, here, we are entering the fabulous world of the power that can be unleashed by Elasticsearch.
+I haven't talked to much about how the cluster is handling queries, how queries are performed, internally, by Elasticsearch.
+Now is the time I begin to talk about this a bit.